jfecher/ante-website/content/blog/why_effects.md

 of that in Effekt.

-Basically, algebraic effects get you a lot of expressivity in your language, and as a bonus these different effects interact well with each other as well.
+Basically, algebraic effects get you a lot of expressivity in your language, and as a bonus these different effects compose well with each other.
 We'll get into this more later but algebraic effects composing well is a huge usability win over other effect abstractions.

 ---